ZachThill/Network-Security/Contributors/Article Creation Template.md

 - When adding a link to a website or another file in the GitHub, use **square brackets** to encumpass your hyperlink name and use **parentheses** "()" to encompass the actual **URL** itself.

  **For more information, go to the "*Links*" link above at it will direct you to the Markdown formatting website**
-# Securing Networks Repository Article Template
+ # Network Security Repository Article Template

  # Title
  **Authored by: First Last (Recommended) - Current IT Position (Optional)**